 “Would be stupid to break up a good team.”
 Rett bumped Ken with his shoulder.
 “Besides, if you aren’t there I can’t blame all my bad ideas on you.
 Speaking of bad ideas, let’s go.
 Your party is gonna start soon and we need to make a stop first.”

 The cellar was divided into sections, each suitable for storing the various spirits served for special occasions.
 Rett walked past the wine and more potent liquors to the section where beers were stored.
 Reaching behind a stack of empty crates, he withdrew two bottle of Corinth Ale.
-“We don’t need more than two, right?” he asked.
+“We don’t need more than two, right?”

 Ken quickly shook his head.
 “Not after last time.
 Either of our moms catch us and we’ll be scrubbing the trash bins for months.”

 “Grab that cooling bag,” Rett pointed to a small, blue, insulated bag that was just the right size for two bottles.
 “We’ll stash this in the garden and get it after the party.”

 They escaped the cellar without being noticed and quickly slipped out a door to one of the gardens.
 They had just agreed on which bush to hide it under when a voice cut through their murmured discussion.